 Kudos to Wahaca for adding the lift in.
 It clearly wasn’t part of the building, is just a small, slow thing but it is there and it works.

 We got seated, placed our order and then watched as the tables filled up around us with larger parties.
 I don’t think the waiter was slow, I don’t think Wahaca was understaffed, but we did have a wait and I suspect the larger tables came first.

 The menu is a mix of starters, street food and bigger meals.
 The street food is essentially Mexican tapas and I suspect the best value for money.
 I wanted something larger and was surprised to discover there were no fajitas on the menu.
 I went for the pork burrito and let the waiter talk me into adding pink onion nachos.
 I’m glad he did.
 Tasty!

 The burrito?
 It wasn’t a foil-wrapped burrito, it came toasted and with little flags in it.
 I ate the first half with knife and fork, it tasted good but weirded me out, so the second half was eaten by hand.

 The wait for dessert was longer.
 Three large churros!
 Is that sufficient for one person?
 We wanted to share between two.
 Wasn’t enough but, once again, very tasty.

 Perhaps sensitive to how long things can take Wahaca have worked hard to expedite payment.
 There’s an app – a handy way to split the bill – and with it we paid and left.

 There’s no doubt Wahaca is super tasty but I’d be cautious about going there if I was in a rush or at prime time.

 It feels like the Mexican scene in Edinburgh is getting pretty competitive.
 This is great news for diners but does make for a complicated scene.
 I’m going to say there are two types of Tex-Mex in the city.
 There’s the counter service type that’ll provide a wrapped burrito; locations like Los Cardos, Illegal Jack’s or Taco Mazama.
-Then there’s the fancier locations like Topolabamba and Las Iguanas.
+Then there are the fancier locations like Topolabamba and Las Iguanas.
 Wahaca falls firmly in the latter category and does very well there.